The following updates are planned for upcoming releases of Ensembl.

 - Continue to import new variation data from dbSNP and DGVa where available

-- Continue to import genome wide association study phenotypes for variants from the NHGRI catalog
+- Continue to import genome wide association study phenotypes for variants from the NHGRI catalog, and variants and phenotypes from OMIM, Orphanet and OMIA.

-- Import structural variation changes of somatic origin (from COSMIC)
+- Import variation changes of somatic origin (from COSMIC)

 - Include phenotype data for structural variants